stephomi/nomadsculpt.com/manual/docs/tools.md

 Smooth the area by average the point positions.
 This tool is highly dependent on the polygon density.
 So if you have many polygons, the smoothing will be less effective.

-The alternate mode is the `Relax` mode, which only smooths the wireframe but tries to retain the geometric details.
+The sub mode is `Relax`, which only smooths the wireframe but tries to retain the geometric details.

 #### Smooth settings